 In performing its functions, the Board, and each committee thereof, is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors, and other expert advisors.
 The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors.
+To the extent reasonably possible and without restricting the Board's authority referenced above, the Board shall provide management with advance notice prior to the engagement with any such outside advisors.

 AVAILABLE TRANSLATIONS

-☐ Bulgarian ☐ Croatian ☐ Czech ✓ English
+🗆 Bulgarian 🗆 Croatian 🗆 Czech ✓ English

-✓ French □ Italian ☐ Hungarian ☐ Montenegrin
+✓ French 🗆 Italian 🗆 Hungarian 🗆 Montenegrin

-☐ Romanian ☐ Russian ☐ Serbian ☐ Spanish
+🗆 Romanian 🗆 Russian 🗆 Serbian Spanish